sharebears/pulsar-messages/README.md

-# pulsar-plugin
+# pulsar-messages

-This is a template repository for a pulsar plugin.
-Use this when creating a new plugin.
+This is the (private) messages plugin for pulsar.